Dismiss Modal

 Choose a preferred language

 A puncture wound occurs when a pointed object (such as a nail) pushes into the skin.
 It may go into the tissues below the skin of the foot, including fat, muscle, and even bone.
 This type of wound is narrow and deep.
 It can be hard to clean.
 Puncture wounds are at high risk for becoming infected.
 One type of serious infection is more likely if you were wearing a rubber-soled shoe at the time of injury.
 Bacteria from the sole of the shoe may be dragged into the wound and cause a hard to treat bone infection called osteomyelitis.
 Symptoms of infection may appear as late as 2 to 3 weeks after the injury.
-Watch for symptoms of infection and call your healthcare provider right away if any of them appear.
+Watch for symptoms of infection and call your doctor right away if any of them appear.

 Puncture wounds can easily become infected.